davidvuong/ngNavigation/README.md

 #### `.back(fallbackRoute)`

-`.back` calls `$window.history.back()` when a previous route is available, popping from the route stack.
-When no routes are available, no operations are made. `.back` also takes in an optional argument, `fallbackRoute` in the form:
+Routes back to the previous route. `back` calls `$window.history.back()` when a previous route is available, popping from the route stack.
+When no routes are available, no operations are made.

+`.back` also takes in an optional argument, `fallbackRoute` in the form:

 ```js
 { url: '...', params: {} };